avatarUT/scalar/README.md

 **INSTALLATION**

 To run this project in your system download all files of the repository and save them in a single folder.
 Make sure that all the file should be in the same folder.
+Run the server.js file with your email id and password for creating a server for sending email to the client.
 Then run “index.html” file on a web browser you will get the web application.

 **PROCESS**